aszingarellisweet/jekyll-now/research.md

 Paper presented at Women’s History Month Research Panel, Gonzaga University, Spokane, WA, and the American Academy of Religion – Society for Biblical Literature Northwest Regional Joint Meeting, George Fox University, Newberg, OR.
 #### "That First Terrible Impression": The Role of Photography in Interpreting the San Francisco Earthquake and Fire of 1906.
 Paper presented at the Phi Alpha Theta Pacific Northwest Regional Conference.
 Gonzaga University, Spokane, WA.

-## Papers
-### 2014
-#### Appraisal of Museum Records: The Case of the Indianapolis Museum of Art.
-Term paper for LIS 2222, Archival Appraisal, School of Information Sciences, University of Pittsburgh (Richard Cox).
-### 2011
-#### Reassessing Claude Lorrain and the Landscape of Epic Action.
-Master's qualifying paper, Institute of Fine Arts, New York University (Thomas Crow).
-#### "The Shot That Others Would Not See:" Edith Irvine and the San Francisco Earthquake and Fire of 1906.
-Master's qualifying paper, Institute of Fine Arts, New York University (Linda Nochlin).
-### 2009
-#### From "Curator-Artist" to "Curator-Curator": Luigi Lanzi and the Professionalization of Curatorship, 1775-1810.
-Master's first term paper, Institute of Fine Arts, New York University (Philippe de Montebello).
-### 2008
-#### *Sum pius Aeneas*: Virgil, Charlemagne, and the *Chanson de Roland.*
-Senior thesis, Department of Classics, Gonzaga University (Timothy Krall, S.J.).
-#### The Role of Photography in Interpreting the San Francisco Earthquake and Fire of 1906.
-Senior thesis, Department of History, Gonzaga University (RaGena De Aragon).

 ## Miscellanea
 ### 2014